France May Open Investigation Into Google And Facebook Advertising

 — Reuters World (@ReutersWorld) March 6, 2018

-In light of the intentions by the French agency, it is paramount both tech companies cooperate.
+In light of the intentions by the French agency, it is paramount that both tech companies cooperate.
 As the Times report explains, the agency is within its rights to impose fines if foul play has been revealed during the investigation.

 “The French competition authority can impose fines of up to 10 percent of a company’s total yearly revenues.
 Any investigation takes about two years to reach a conclusion and any sanction.”

-On the other hand, Facebook’s Director of Policy for Europe, Delphine Reyre contested that Facebook is just one option for advertisers to reach audiences.
+On the other hand, Facebook’s Director of Policy for Europe Delphine Reyre contested that Facebook is just one option for advertisers to reach audiences.
 Furthermore, all media players (broadcasters, traditional media, and online platforms) are tapping into sophisticated ad targeting systems to lure users.
 So, there are no barriers to entry for others to compete via this advertising channel.

 The tax strategies used by Google, Amazon, Facebook and Apple have cost governments around the world as much as $240 billion a year in lost revenue, according to 2015 report by OECD https://t.co/W1kO4pGaJt